What's Inside?

 Paternity leave isn’t just a statutory benefit.
 It’s a crucial step toward building more equitable families and healthier workplaces.
 When fathers are given time to support their partners and bond with their newborns, it improves family well-being and contributes to employee satisfaction and retention.

 Under the Paternity Leave Act of 1996 (RA 8187) and the Expanded Maternity Leave Law (RA 11210), paternity leave is a legal right in the Philippines.
-This guide covers everything both employees and employers need to know: eligibility, step-by-step application process, employer obligations, and FAQs.
+This guide covers everything both employees and employers need to know: eligibility, the step-by-step application process, employer obligations, and FAQs.

 What Is Paternity Leave?